 Research has shown that the majority of dreams occur during REM sleep.
 Studies have found that approximately 75-95% of individuals who are awakened during REM sleep report having been dreaming, compared to only about 5-10% of individuals awakened during non-REM (NREM) sleep.
 This suggests that REM sleep is the primary stage of sleep associated with dreaming.

-- Unlocking the Mysteries of Dreams: Why Do We Dream?
+- Exploring the Dark Side of Sleep: Why Do We Have Nightmares?

 - What Happens During REM Sleep?
 Exploring the Science Behind REM Sleep Phenomena